JupiterOne-Archives/docs-old/docs/jupiterone-data-security.md

 Additionally, each user on the platform can create an API key that can be passed along with request to act on behalf of that user.

-*Note: the UI for self-service configuration of OAuth and user API key is targeted to be available in 1Q2019.*

 ### Support Access to Your JupiterOne Account(s)